assadujjaman112/job-seeking-client-assignment-11/README.md

 - A user can update a job which he/she had posted.
 None can update any other's post.
 User can only update his posted job.
 - A user can apply for a job .
 To do that user have to login first because the apply for a job feature is private/protected.
 Without a register user none can apply.

+Technologies that i used for this project :-

+- HTMl
+- CSS
+- Tailwindcss
+- JavaScript
+- React
+- Firebase
+- Node.js
+- Express.js